mrbaltadjieva/cookieclicker-bot/TheEconomicsBehindCookieClicker.md

 # 🎓 Conclusion

-Cookie Clicker beautifully models the core challenges of running a business: **
+Cookie Clicker beautifully models the core challenges of running a business: **scarce capital, investment choices, and the constant pursuit of efficiency.**

+The strategy employed by the bot isn't just about cheating the game; it's a powerful demonstration of:

+* **Intertemporal Analysis and Marginal Analysis**
+* **Return on Investment (ROI)**
+* **The Power of Automation in Economic Systems**

+It’s a fun, engaging introduction to what makes successful businesses grow—a relentless focus on getting the **best possible return** for every dollar spent.